Perboewatan

 Perboewatan (also spelled Perbuatan or Perbuwatan; apparently a Malay word of uncertain derivation) was one of the three main volcanic cones (the others being Danan and Rakata) on the island of Krakatoa (or Krakatau), in the Sunda Strait, in Indonesia.
-It was the lowest (400 ft) and northernmost of the cones.
+It was the lowest (121 m) and northernmost of the cones.
 Perboewatan was completely destroyed during the 1883 eruption; the caldera is approximately 250 m deep at its former location.

-Form

 Photographed on May 27, 1883 by visitors to the island, Perboewatan is the only cone on Krakatoa of which quality pre-1883 photographs exist.
 In the photos, it appears to be a low hill with a flat top.
-Climbers reported the erupting crater to be about 1005 m across at the top, narrowing to 46 m at the bottom and 500–800 ft deep.
+Climbers reported the erupting crater to be about 1005 m across at the top, narrowing to 46 m at the bottom and 150–240 m deep.
 Samples were collected, revealing upon analysis a silica (SiO2) content of 65%.

-Eruptions

-1680–81

 In February 1681, two individuals traveling through the Straits witnessed the eruption of Krakatoa.
 Johann Wilhelm Vogel, a mining assayer, was told that the eruption began in May 1680.
 Since they were passing to the north of the island, it was apparent that the cone they witnessed was Perboewatan.
 This is backed up by Verbeek's visit in 1880, during which he took samples from a "fresh-looking" lava flow on the northern coast.
 The flow was unweathered, with little vegetation, indicating recent origin.